Dr. Brian Lum

 1. Different Processing Times

-People detoxify drugs at different speeds based on environmental, behavioral and genetic factors as well as the health of underlying organ systems.
+People detoxify drugs at different speeds based on environmental, behavioral, and genetic factors, as well as the health of underlying organ systems.
 These factors can affect an individual's detoxification rate.

 Previous infections can also directly affect organ function and cause a medication to be processed more slowly.
 [3]

-If this rate is affected, whether due to your natural predisposition or a recent illness, this could cause an anxiety medication to have a frighteningly strong effect, or a pain medication to cause additional pain.
+If this rate is affected, whether due to your natural predisposition or a recent illness, this could cause an anxiety medication to have a frighteningly strong effect or a pain medication to cause additional pain.

 2. Your Taking the Wrong Medication/Supplement

-As many other doctors can attest, there are some medications or interventions that look great on paper and perform well in studies but simply do not work as expected.
+As many doctors can attest, there are some medications or interventions that look great on paper and perform well in studies but simply do not work as expected.

-3. Your Taking the Wrong Form
+3. You're Taking the Wrong Form

-Magnesium Malate, Magnesium Citrate, Magnesium Oxide, Magnesium Glycinate, and Magnesium Threonate are all "Magnesium" but they are used for different things and your body will respond differently to each of them.
+Magnesium Malate, Magnesium Citrate, Magnesium Oxide, Magnesium Glycinate, and Magnesium Threonate are all "Magnesium," but they are used for different things, and your body will respond differently to each of them.
 [4]

 Similarly, the potency of Olive Leaf Extract, a powerful herbal supplement, can vary by form and by the strength of your digestive system.
 [5]